Blaisorblade/pdbp.github.io/index.md

 Note that, after

   - doing dependency injection by importing an implicit object extending a type class
-  - defining an object defining `sumOfSquares` using the members decared in the type class
+  - defining an object defining `sumOfSquares` using the members declared in the type class
   - importing the members of that object

 The rest of the code